 How to choose the best Medicare Advantage plan

-Choosing your best Medicare Advantage plan will depend on the cost, amount of coverage and the provider network of the policy.
-These will vary greatly when comparing insurers but will also differ between the plans that each provider offers.
-That's why it's important to understand each of these categories and how it will change your Medicare health insurance.
+Choosing your best Medicare Advantage plan will depend on the cost, amount of coverage and provider network of the policy.
+These factors will vary greatly when comparing insurers but will also differ between the plans that each provider offers.
+That's why it's important to understand these categories and how they will change your Medicare health insurance.

 Some Medicare Advantage policies include added benefits, such as fitness programs, dental care, vision care or online concierge services.
 You should take these into account before deciding what is the best Medicare Advantage plan for you.

-For example, if you have a preferred primary care physician who you have used throughout your life, we would recommend confirming with that doctor that they are within the new network for the policy you are choosing to purchase.
+A Medicare Advantage plan will have a list of preferred doctors and medical providers.
+An HMO plan will only cover your medical care if you go to one of these in-network providers, and with a PPO plan, you'll pay less if you stay in-network for medical care.
+For this reason, it is important to carefully review the network of each plan you are considering.
+For example, if you have a preferred primary care physician who you have used throughout your life, we would recommend confirming with that doctor that they are within the network for the policy you are choosing to buy.